tjjarvinen/HKQM.jl/docs/src/theory.md

 ## Tensor Representation

-The basis is formed of elements and Gauss-Legendre polynomial points each of wich have x-,y- and z-coordinates.
+The basis is formed of elements and Gauss-Legendre polynomial points each of which have x-,y- and z-coordinates.
 Thus wavefunctions, densities, etc. are six dimensional tensors.

 ```math